Syrus212/Spritesheet_Rearranger/README.md

 # Spritesheet_Rearranger

+More advanced guide on how to use this [here](https://docs.google.com/document/d/1_7ffUXJ9Euz9cPE18tUKmR307wTUofz47r0G7JTA0YE/edit?usp=sharing).

 You must have Python installed.
 It can be downloaded [here](https://www.python.org).

 You must first install some packages before using this tool : open command prompt and type those commands :<br />